CowwanVT/OpenSeeFace/README.md

 I have drastically restructured this, but I'm listing it as a fork because this is still based on emilianavt's work.

-I now specifically target Vtube Studio, all communication is done over the VTS API.
+I now exclusively target Vtube Studio, all communication is done over the VTS API.

+For more technical explainations on the face tracking and computer vision models see EmilianaVT's documentation https://github.com/emilianavt/OpenSeeFace

 ## How to use: